||Verdon Gorge and Luberon Regions of France

 - Detailed trail notes, which include additional information covering various aspects of your trip (i.e., lunches, laundry, water, hotel routines, alternate transportation)

 - Overnight accommodations

 - All breakfasts

-- Some dinners; please see final confirmed itinerary for specifics.
+- Some dinners; please see your final confirmed itinerary for specifics.

 - We make and prepay all overnight accommodations, breakfasts, and some dinners.
 We make and prepay all private taxi transfers as detailed in the final itinerary and the transfer to Marseille Airport.

-Airfare, travel to starting point, some dinners, lunches, optional transfers or excursions, items not on set dinner menu, beverages, insurance, tips to taxi drivers, and items of a personal nature.
+Airfare, travel to the starting point, some dinners, lunches, optional transfers or excursions, items not on set dinner menu, beverages, insurance, tips to taxi drivers, and items of a personal nature.